damslab/reproducibility/btw2025-scalable-SHAP-p142/experiments/README.md

 Since we are collecting runtimes from multiple methods of which each on their own already runs for up to 1h, it is likely that the experiments take >12h.

+The actual runtime experiments [02_experiments/test_runtimes_local.sh](02_experiments%2Ftest_runtimes_local.sh) can be stopped at any given time to only get runtimes up to the current number of instances.
+In this case, executing the following scripts should still produce plots for all runtimes that were collected up to this point.

 To do this it runs the following scripts:

 - [runAllLocal.sh](runAllLocal.sh)